All Episodes

 Who died at the World Trade Center?

-Osama bin Laden target just the Pentagon.
+Did Osama bin Laden target just the Pentagon?

 No!

-Osama bin Laden targeted the Citadel of Capitalism.
+Osama bin Laden targeted the citadel of capitalism.

-And three thousand innocent civilians died.
+And 3,000 innocent civilians died.

 And now here we are in retaliation with these handcuffing rules of engagement.

-And I'm here to tell you no nation would have ever succeeded in winning a war had they been bound by them.
+And I'm here to tell you, no nation would have ever succeeded in winning a war had they been bound by them.

 This is the new reality of the day.

-The new reality of political correctness is that you must have surgical strikes, our weapons are much more precise and accurate now, and we've got drones and missiles, and we can take out just the bad guys, and no innocence will die.
+And we've got drones and missiles, and we can take out just the bad guys, and no innocence will die.

-So it's it's changed dramatically.
+So it's changed dramatically.

-Now I don't want anybody to misunderstand.
+Now, I don't want anybody to misunderstand.

-This is where people can easily take things out of context and promulgate them all over the world, the media and have people misunderstand.
+This is where people can easily take things out of context and promulgate them all over the world, the media, and have people misunderstand.

 None of this that I've said is with relish.